Hello and welcome. This is where I introduce myself and say a little about my journey into personal development work.

 If any of this resonates then get in touch for a chat, let me know what you need.
 As a woman raised in a stereotypical 1950’s tradition, I was trained to serve early-doors, my mother was a waitress of Irish Catholic descent – who escaped through illness – interestingly.

 You’ll find me on social media under @JaneUnsworth.
-I’m currently playing on Pinterest, while dipping in and out of LinkedIn.
+I’m currently playing on LinkedIn, while dipping in and out of Pinterest.
 Let’s connect and see where you want to go from here.